Make an

 impact today

-Support the collaborative by contributing a donation.
+Support the collab through donation.

 Re|Root Collaborative's logo, a tree with roots that resemble city streets.